-In a saucepan over medium heat, combine the vinegar, sugar, 1 teaspoon of salt, mustard seed, dill weed, onion slices and 1 head garlic cloves (peeled).
+- In a saucepan over medium heat, combine the vinegar, sugar, 1 teaspoon of salt, mustard seed, dill weed, onion slices, and 1 garlic head of cloves. (peeled).

-Bring brine mixture to a boil, and boil for one-two minute.
+- Bring brine mixture to a boil, and boil for 1-2 minutes.

-Using tongs, remove asparagus from mixture and place in two pint size wide mouth jars tip side up.
+- Using tongs, remove asparagus from the mixture and place in two pint-size wide-mouth jars, tip-side up.

-Pour hot pickling liquid into the jars, filling to within 1/4 inch of the rim.
+- Pour hot pickling liquid into the jars, filling to within ¼" of the rim.

 - Close the jar with an airtight lid, and place in the refrigerator for at least 3 hours to cool.
 Use within 2 weeks.